Aerospace and Defense Products

-The low drift, low noise, and low power ADXL357 enables accurate tilt measurement in an environment with high vibration, such as airborne IMUs.
+The low drift, low noise, and low power ADXL357 enables accurate tilt measurement in an environment with high vibration.
 The low noise of the ADXL356 over higher frequencies is ideal for condition-based monitoring and other vibration sensing applications.

-The ADXL357 multifunction pin names may be referenced only by their relevant function for either the SPI or limited I2C interface.Applications
+The ADXL357 multifunction pin names may be referenced only by their relevant function for either the serial peripheral interface (SPI) or limited I2C interface.Applications

 - Inertial measurement units (IMUs)/altitude and heading reference systems (AHRSs)